 It delivers a fantastic clean, it is well built and has a superb battery life.

 I could quite happily use this as my everyday toothbrush.

 2. Which other brushes should I consider?

-With so much choice available today, it is the ProtectiveClean 6100 that wins out in our opinion as the best alternative.
+With so much choice available today, it is the ProtectiveClean 6100 that wins out in my opinion as the best alternative.

 A newer model, it benefits from some innovative touches such as a brush head replacement reminder system, which are very practical on a day to day basis.

 The DiamondClean Smart is also an option, but you pay quite a bit more, but this is the best electric toothbrush on offer today.

 You may also like to check out our choice for the best overall toothbrush.